davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

   | `ctrl + k` | Will delete from your cursor to the end of the line.  |
   | `ctrl + l` | Will clear out the terminal window.
 (Same as the `clear` command). |

+- In the very least, I would familiarize myself with the following:
+  - Know how to navigate your file system.
+Understand what (full and relative) paths are.
+  - Know how to redirect and/or pipe your outputs.
+For example,
+    - `|` operator; How do you redirect the ouput or a program as input into another program?
+    - `>` operator: How do you redirect the output of a program to go into a file instead of the screen?
+(Useful when output is long).
+    - `>>` operator: Same as above, but appends to the existing output file instead of starting new.
+    - `&>` operator: What does this do?

-- If you need a refresher on how to work on the shell, here are some resources (Strongly recommended)
+- If you need a refresher on how to work the shell, here are some resources (Strongly recommended you take some time to read over these resources below.)
   - [Linux Command Cheatsheet](https://www.guru99.com/linux-commands-cheat-sheet.html)
   - [The Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)